Analogs of Dirichlet $L$-functions in chromatic homotopy theory: Constructions of the Dirichlet -spectra and -local spheres

 This definition leads to a spectral sequence whose $E_2$-page consists of derived $\chi$-eigenspaces of $\pi_*(J(N))$:

 The actual computation of $J(N)^{h\chi}$ is carried out by studying its local structures.
 Rationally, the Dirichlet $J$-spectra are contractible unless $\chi$ is trivial.
 Completed at each prime, the $J(N)^{h\chi}$ splits into a wedge sum of Dirichlet $K(1)$-local spheres.
-The Dirichlet $K(1)$-local spheres are constructed in a similar way as the Dirichlet $J$-spectra, but the $p$-adic Moore spectra with a prescribed $\znx$-action induced $\chi$ is constructed by Cooke's obstruction theory in \cite{Cooke_obstruction}.
+The Dirichlet $K(1)$-local spheres are constructed analogously to the Dirichlet $J$-spectra, but the $p$-adic Moore spectra with a prescribed $\znx$-action induced $\chi$ is constructed by Cooke's obstruction theory in \cite{Cooke_obstruction}.
 This splitting of $p$-completion of integral Moore spectra uses the uniqueness part of Cooke's obstruction theory.